How to cope with dyslipidemia at work

 Travelling is often cited as a reason for not taking medication4.
 If your work requires travel, ensure to carry enough medication for the trip.
 It is preferable to carry an excess of medication in anticipation of any unforeseen circumstances:

-3. Photograph your prescriptions and drug containers: if you run out of pills while away, you might be able to use this documentation to purchase additional quantities.
-Some pharmacies (especially if you have left your country) may not have identical dosages, which would impact the number of pills you take; do not hesitate to discuss this point with your doctor.
+- Photograph your prescriptions and medication containers: if you run out of pills while away, you might be able to use this documentation to purchase additional quantities.
+Some pharmacies (especially if you have left your country) may not have identical dosages, which would impact the number of pills you take.
+Always consult your doctor in such cases.

 Whenever you have questions on how to continue dealing with lipids levels at work, talk to your doctor about all the points that may be an issue for you: